Frequently Asked Questions about Gender Inclusive Housing

 A: This housing option is open to all undergraduate students.
 The purpose of the Gender Inclusive

 Living Experience is to provide a safe space for transgender*, gender non-conforming*, agender*, and similarly identified students.
-Allies are also encouraged to apply to reside in this community.
 Students who have an understanding of gender identity and gender expression and are willing to actively contribute to an inclusive community can live in the Gender Inclusive Living Experience.

 Q: How are roommates chosen?

 A: Applicants are encouraged, but not required, to self-select their roommate.
 If you are unable to

 identify a roommate, University Housing will pair you with a roommate during the assignment

 process.
 You may also wish to consider completing the roommate finder on the Housing website to